 Sam Hains

-Sam Hains is digital artist, programmer and researcher whose practice centers around the critical examination of digital tools and their connection to modernity.
-His work integrates newfangled, popularly lauded techniques and technologies— like artificial intelligence, generative algorithmic processes, and software-enabled data analytics—with a critical eye to their points of breakage.
+Sam Hains is a digital artist and practice-led researcher whose work centers on the critical examination of digital tools and their connection to modernity.
+His practice integrates new technologies—like artificial intelligence and generative processes, seeking ways to intervene in the automated media ecosystems of digital culture.

-He is a Design Studio Lead in Digital Media at RMIT, School of Design and holds an M.PS in Creative Technology from Tisch, NYU.
-Research interests include generative AI, automation, blockchain, post-humanism, appropriation art, worldbuilding, NFT, database as medium and digital tools.
+He is an Associate Lecturer in Digital Design at RMIT, School of Design and holds an M.PS in Creative Technology from Tisch, NYU.
+His research interests include generative AI, automation, systems art, and the role of creativity and artistry in machinic ecosystems.

 ✧ INTERVIEWS ✧